Jpja/XCP-Asset-Timeline/README.md

 When `counterparty.html` or `dogeparty.html` loads, the relevant timeline is generated.

+A query string with parameter `asset` can be specified, e.g. `counterparty.html?asset=JPJA` shows the timeline for JPJA.

 Run a Counterparty / Dogeparty node to get the current DB.

 ## Milestones